Education is not preparation for life, education is life itself. -- John Dewey

 As an engineer pursuing my MBA, I found Dr. Arsham's course on Business Statistics to be the most useful course I've taken to date at UB in bridging the gap between the technical world and that of the managerial.
 Dr. Arsham is able to bring numbers and statistics alive and give them meaning.
 As an instructor he is both disciplined and understanding of student needs.
 While he is uncompromising in his method of teaching and rigorous in his treatment of the material, he is also most forgiving as I grew as a student under his tutelage.
 In past courses I have never had difficulties with mathematics such as calculus or differential equations, but statistics and probability courses have always vexed me.
 For the first time in my life, Dr. Arsham has enabled me to grasp the elusive meaning and mechanics of statistical analysis.
 At this point I can honestly say that a well-founded knowledge of basic statistics may be the most important class a business student should consider taking.
 I HIGHLY recommend his course to any serious student who really wants to know how to analyze and understand statistics.

 Research: As you it know well, the primary objectives of universities are the transfer of useful knowledge and advancement of knowledge.
 The effective and widely used performance measure of any significant advancement of knowledge has been number of citations in multidisciplinary and interdisciplinary areas.
 The citations of good research contribution in journals and its impact on transfer of knowledge are the citations in the textbooks.
+He who dares to teach must never cease to learn.
+I mainly publish, in the sense of exposition, and unification of the field.
+In part this is because my articles are about material which has had a chance to be well digested to the general readers of the journal it is published.

 The research performed should be technically sound and should lead to new discoveries; fundamental advances, and has substantial impact on progress of the field.
 The research should be original and creates contribution in the field, which includes its value in the broader landscape of scientific infrastructure.
 The research activity should have potential and capability for continued scientific achievement, and the researcher should be at the forefront of the field and must stay abreast of the latest developments in that field.
 The research performed should have a significant impact on future research and should be aware of the previously published results and give proper acknowledgment of colleagues.